nosrac77/Data-Structures-Fun/README.md

 # Data Structures Fun!

 This is a repository meant to help people learn more about common Computer Science related Data Structures.
 Concepts, descriptions, and implementations (in Python and JavaScript) will be presented to any and all interested.
-Whether you're new to programming or are a seasoned veteran you're welcome to explore this repository to sharpen your understanding of Computer Sciences most popular Data Structures.
+Whether you're new to programming or a seasoned veteran, you're welcome to explore this repository to sharpen your understanding of Computer Science's most popular Data Structures.
 Let's get coding!

 ### The Abstract Data Type (ADT) - A Brief Introduction